 - You must have owned the property in Germany for six months

 You will not be able to clear your vehicle with Vehicle Registration until you obtain a cleared AE550-175B.
 Failure to get a form at the time of sale can result in legal issues.

 Note: DO NOT transfer the property until you have received the AE Form 550-175B and approval from German Customs.

 The Army set up the Army Post Office system to provide regular mail service to service members.
 Mail service is for personal use only.
 It is NOT for business use.

 Violators of APO policies are subject to Uniform Code of Military Justice action and federal felony convictions.

-In accordance with with Army in Europe Regulation 550-175, Section I: General, 6 Host-Nation Provisions, Rules, Policy.
-Personnel subject to this publication may not import the following items in unaccompanied baggage or household goods, or through the Military Postal Service:
+In accordance with Army in Europe and Africa Regulation 550-175, Chapter I: Introduction, 1-6 Prohibited and Restricted Items and the Governing Host-Nation Provisions, Rules, and Policies, f- General Import and Export Allowances, Restrictions, and Prohibitions, 1- Unaccompanied Importation.
+Personnel subject to this publication may not import the following items in unaccompanied baggage, household goods, or through the Military Postal Service (MPS):